scottkipfer/wanderu-test/README.md

 ### Design

-My solution consists of a main function located in index.js and three moudles to support the function.
+My solution consists of a main function located in index.js and three modules to support the function.

 #### main

 This function utilizes the helper modules to do the following.

 1. Query the Deutsche Bahn Api for stations near Hamburg and Berlin
-2. Filter the Hambug results to only include stations with parking
+2. Filter the Hamburg results to only include stations with parking
 3. Filter the Berlin results to only include stations with public transit.
 4. Combine the results to station pairs
 5. Pick 5 random paris